-Thank you for electing to become a member of the Association of British Tennis Officials (ABTO).
-ABTO is here to support you.
-We are the voice of British officials, and our role is to represent and safeguard your interests.
-While the LTA is ultimately responsible for your officiating licence, ABTO provides many additional benefits to help and support you at every stage of your officiating career.
-Becoming a member of ABTO is free and comes with no obligations from you, other than your consent.
+On becoming a licensed LTA official, you have automatically become a member of the Association of British Tennis Officials (ABTO).
+ABTO is directly affiliated to the LTA and its role is to represent and safeguard the interests of ABTO and its members.
 Working closely with the LTA, ABTO supports both on and off court officials across all aspects of officiating, ranging from training and selections through to grading, recruitment, mentoring and welfare.
-You can find out more about what we do here.
+You can read more about the roles and responsibilities of ABTO and the LTA here.